Route 66 in Kansas title

 Drive a piece of original Route 66

 Leave Riverton on Southeast Beasley Road and go south toward Baxter Springs.
-Constructed in 1923, the bridge is original.
-Walk or drive across the bridge.
+Constructed in 1923, the Rainbow Bridge is the only remaining Marsh Arch bridge on the route.
+The current road veers away from the bridge, which is on the original road.
+Walk or drive across the historic bridge.
 I enjoyed a leisurely walk.
-If that’s your choice, park on the pullout next to the bridge.
+If you choose, park on the pullout next to the bridge.

 Route 66 Visitor Center, Baxter Springs